THE LAW OF TOTAL TRICKS - a bidding tool for decision

 What is the the Low of Total Trick?

-During the bidding both partnership compete for a partial score or game when the high card points (hcp) are divided 20-20 or 21-19 or 22-18 or even 23-17 hcp, but the incridible facto is that the sum of possible tricks of each partnership is statistically determined by the sum of the fit of each partnership, considering the best card play by declarer and defense.
+During the bidding both partnership compete for a partial score or game when the high card points (hcp) are divided 20-20 or 21-19 or 22-18 or even 23-17 hcp, but the incredible facto is that the sum of possible tricks of each partnership is statistically determined by the sum of the fit of each partnership, considering the best card play by declarer and defense.

 What does that means?